Botspot/pi-apps/README.md

 > "I love pi-apps.
 It's great and installs tons of useful software that people don't know how to install.
 Great work Botspot!" - **[Raspberry Pi Projects and More](https://www.youtube.com/channel/UCkv0fW0EIUTKw6pYEnTjTbQ)**

+> "Pi-Apps is the reason I got a Pi4!" - behjemen from Discord

 > "Thanks for the great work making it all simple for everybody." - [**ShiftPlusOne** (RPi moderator)](https://www.raspberrypi.org/forums/viewtopic.php?f=63&t=290329&p=1755860#p1755857)

+> "Good luck with your projects, Botspot, you're really making waves!" - **[Sakaki](https://github.com/sakaki-)**

 > "I love Pi-Apps and I chase all my friends around tryna get them to install it" - Beiop from Discord